• Identify situations where a database may be preferred over a CSV file

 [additional clauses]

-The additional clauses that we use depend on the specific task trying to be achieved.
+The additional clauses we use depend on the specific task we’re trying to achieve.
 We may refine our query to filter on a certain condition, aggregate a particular column, or join several tables together.
-We will spend the rest of this lecture outlining some useful clauses to build up our understanding of the order of operations.
+We will spend the rest of this note outlining some useful clauses to build up our understanding of the order of operations.

 The WHERE keyword is used to select only some rows of a table, filtered on a given Boolean condition.